Home Privacy Policy Feedback Link to us Site Map Forums

 A "Protect Sheet" window will appear.
 Check the "Contents" checkbox.
 You may enter a password to protect the sheet if you wish.
 The password is optional.
 Click on the OK button.

-Now when you view your spreadsheet, the formula will no longer appear at the top when the cell is selected.
+Now when you view your spreadsheet, the formula in cell A1 will no longer appear in the edit bar when the cell is selected.